-5.2.5 PearsonAccess^{next} Cleanup Activities for Paper-Based Testing
+5.2.5 PearsonAccessnext Cleanup Activities

 Not Tested and Voided Tests

 Students with test registrations who did not participate in testing (e.g., absent for the entire testing window) but may need to be accounted for should NOT be marked as Not Tested in PearsonAccess^{next}.
 All reasons for Not Testing should be marked in ISBE's Student Information System (SIS).